Alain Ducasse Chocolate Review: Borough Yards London Chocolate Shop

 Rows of truffles, pralines, and ganaches were laid out like shiny gems, each one catching the light.
 The wooden tables and chairs are Alain’s, bringing a bit of himself to the store.

 I kept returning, first for the hot chocolate in winter.
 That first sip was a revelation.
 Unlike any hot chocolate I’d ever tasted, it was smooth and luxurious.
 A slight floral note from the honey that made the cacao sing, rather than the way sugar overwhelms.
-The shop had recently started selling Madeleines to dip into the chocolate, following the French tradition of dipping a croissant.
+The shop recently started selling madeleines to dip into the chocolate, following the French tradition of dipping a croissant.
 Another first for me, which will remain a perfect pairing.

 Reflection